Flowers + Plants 101

 Easy to grow flowers and plants New to gardening?
 Here are a few easy-to-grow plants and flowers for you to try.

 Flowers In general, most flowers are easy to grow.
-Orchids and some rose varieties are a notable exception to this rule.
+Ochids and some rose varieties are a notable exception to this rule.
 Still, below you will find the easiest to grow flowers for beginner gardeners.

 • Marigolds Marigolds are an extremely easy flower to grow.
 They thrive in pots and the ground.
 You can plant seeds directly into the soil, which makes marigolds easy to seed start.
 They also germinate very easily, so you do not have to try too hard to get flowers.